 - Quantitative analysis

-A nondestructive physical method used for chemical elemental analysis of materials in the solid or liquid state.
-The specimen is irradiated by photons or charged particles of sufficient energy to cause its elements to emit (fluoresce) their characteristic x-ray line spectra.
-The detection system allows the determination of the energies of the emitted lines and their intensities.
-Elements in the specimen are identified by their spectral line energies or wavelengths for qualitative analysis, and the intensities are related to their concentrations for quantitative analysis.
-Computers are widely used in this field, both for automated data collection and for reducing the x-ray data to weight-percent and atomic-percent chemical composition or area-related mass (of films).
-See also: Fluorescence
+A nondestructive physical method used for chemical elemental analysis of materials in a liquid or solid state, including powders and layered materials.
+During X-ray fluorescence (XRF) analysis, a specimen is irradiated by photons of sufficient energy to cause the specimen's elements to emit (fluoresce) their characteristic x-ray line spectra.
+A detection system allows for the determination of the energies of the emitted lines and their intensities (Fig. 1).
+An X-ray spectrometer identifies elements in the specimen by their unique spectral line energies and/or wavelengths for qualitative analysis, with the intensities related to the elements' concentrations for quantitative analysis.
+See also: Chemical element; Fluorescence; Photon; Spectroscopy; X-ray spectrometry; X-ray

 The content above is only an excerpt.

 for your institution.
 Subscribe

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 to your librarian.
 Recommend